pirate-party-uk/Pirate-Party-UK-Rules/main.md

 ## NEC Meetings

-NEC meetings are held weekly on the NEC channel of the PPUK Discord server.
+NEC meetings are held weekly on the channel of the PPUK Discord server.

 NEC members unable to attend are expected to provide advance apologies.